Fvnyom/VukkyBot/docs/troubleshooting/mysqldisabled.md

 ## Step Two: Type your information into setup.js

-You can access setup.js by typing the following command in your VukkyBot folder:
+You can access setup.js by typing the following command in your SGRDINKDFGUJHNDF folder:

 ```
 npm run setup